Aftab1999/ShadowAndZLockForCube/README.md

     Open the backend solution in Visual Studio or your preferred IDE.
 Restore the NuGet packages and ensure the project builds successfully.

-4. **Configure Environment Variables**

-    - For the frontend, create a file in the `ReactFrontend` directory and specify your environment variables.
-    - For the backend, adjust the `appsettings.json` or similar configuration file according to your environment.

 5. **Run the Project**